 Jessie L. Moore, PhD, hosts and produces Making College “Worth It” and 60-Second SoTL.
 Jessie is director of the Center for Engaged Learning and professor of English: Professional Writing & Rhetoric.
 She is the author of Key Practices for Fostering Engaged Learning: A Guide for Faculty and Staff and co-editor of five edited collections on engaged learning topics.
 In addition to coordinating the Center’s research seminars, Jessie produces the Center’s videos and other web resources and co-edits two book series: the Routledge/Center for Engaged Learning Series on Engaged Learning and Teaching and the Center for Engaged Learning Open Access Book Series.
 Jessie’s professional service to the scholarship of teaching and learning was recognized with the 2019 International Society for the Scholarship of Teaching and Learning (ISSOTL) Distinguished Service Award.
 In 2021, Jessie received Elon University’s Distinguished Scholar Award.

-Nolan Schultheis is a first-year student at Elon University studying Psychology with an interest in law.
+Nolan Schultheis is a student at Elon University studying Psychology with an interest in law.
 Eager to assist others in their learning and college process, Nolan adds his creative input into the podcasts.
 In addition to working in the Center for Engaged Learning as Podcast Producer, Nolan is also a legal professions scholar.
 The program provides mentoring and learning opportunities for students interested in legal education.

 Original show art was created by Jennie Goforth, managing editor for the Center for Engaged Learning.